nilsimda/ToyGPTs/CalculatorGPT/README.md

 ### Training your own
 Training your own Calculator is also possible with:
 ```
-python3 prepare_data.py 100000 # number of samples in dataset
+python3 prepare_data.py
 python3 train.py
 ```
-You can specify parameters of the model and training throught the `config.yml` file.
+You can specify parameters of the model and training through the `config.yml` file.